Anna Kavan: Marriages and first hospitalization

-Kavan's mother, disregarding her daughter's desire to go to Oxford, arranged an encounter with between the then nineteen-year old Kavan and Donald Ferguson, a man both ten years her senior and allegedly her mother's former lover.
+Kavan's mother, disregarding her daughter's desire to go to Oxford, arranged an encounter between the then nineteen-year-old Kavan and Donald Ferguson, a man both ten years her senior and allegedly her mother's former lover.
 She married him in 1920, a few months before he took a position as a railway administrator in colonial Burma.
 After moving, Kavan began to write and then gave birth to her son Bryan Gratney Ferguson.
 In 1923 the marriage collapsed, and Kavan left Ferguson returning with Bryan to the UK.

 Living alone in London during the mid-1920s, she began studying painting at the London Central School of Arts and Crafts, and continued to paint throughout her life.
 Kavan regularly travelled to the French Riviera where she was introduced to heroin either by racing car drivers she took up with, a tennis professional who claimed it would improve her game, or through a prescription for morphine to treat depression.
-While in France, she began an affair with Stuart Edmonds, who she married in 1928.
+While in France, she began an affair with Stuart Edmonds, whom she married in 1928.
 Together the couple travelled through France, Italy, and Spain before resettling in England.
 A year later in 1929, she published her first novel, A Charmed Circle, under the name Helen Ferguson.
 It follows the story of a pair of sisters, Olive and Beryl Deane, who live in a small town under the tyranny of their hermit father and mother who dote on their cruel older brother—themes she would return to frequently for the rest of her career.
 A Charmed Circle was followed by five more books over the next eight years: Let Me Alone (1930), The Dark Sisters (1930), A Stranger Still (1935), Goose Cross (1936), and Rich Get Rich (1937).
 Most notable of these books is Let Me Alone, which follows the protagonist, Anna Kavan, forced into marriage by a cruel aunt and forcefully moved to a tropical "hell" where she is tormented by both the environment and her domineering husband.